zoxfog/Liran_Portfolio/README.md

 # Project 2: Cardiovascular Diseases Analysis and Survivability Prediction

 Analysis of a dataset of 299 patients with heart failure collected in 2015.
-Prediciton and cluster analysis of patient survivability based on 13 attributes.
+Prediction and cluster analysis of patient survivability based on 13 attributes.

 ### [Project Notebook](https://nbviewer.jupyter.org/github/zoxfog/Cardiovascular-Diseases/blob/main/Cardiovascular%20Diseases.ipynb)